daronenko/delivery_service/README.md

 1. Press the green "Use this template button" at the top of this github page
 2. Clone the service `git clone your-service-repo && cd your-service-repo`
-3. Give a propper name to your service and replace all the occurences of "pg_service_template" string with that name (could be done via `find . -not -path "./third_party/*" -not -path ".git/*" -not -path './build_*' -type f | xargs sed -i 's/pg_service_template/YOUR_SERVICE_NAME/g'`).
+3. Give a propper name to your service and replace all the occurences of "delivery_service" string with that name (could be done via `find . -not -path "./third_party/*" -not -path ".git/*" -not -path './build_*' -type f | xargs sed -i 's/delivery_service/YOUR_SERVICE_NAME/g'`).
 4. Feel free to tweak, adjust or fully rewrite the source code of your service.